AaronAWB/calculator/README.md

 ## Summary

 This is a standard calculator built from scratch in JavaScript, CSS, and HTML without relying on any tutorials, libraries, or frameworks.
 The user is able to input a continuous function that is displayed on the secondary display.
-The calculator also has a memory function, allowing the user to store, reduce, recall, and clear a number saved to memory and displayed in the upper left hand cornder of the display.
+The calculator also has a memory function, allowing the user to store, reduce, recall, and clear a number saved to memory and displayed in the upper left hand corner of the display.

 ## Author